Published January 29, 2014

 “Such collaborations will advance scientific discoveries that respond to the critical issues we face, improving patient care in our region and better preparing our students to be global leaders,” Cain says.

-Partner institutions include the UB Clinical and Translational Research Center, Kaleida Health’s Gates Vascular Institute, Roswell Park Comprehensive Cancer Center, the planned John R. Oishei Children’s Hospital and Buffalo General Medical Center.
+Partner institutions include the UB Clinical and Translational Science Institute, Kaleida Health’s Gates Vascular Institute, Roswell Park Comprehensive Cancer Center, the planned John R. Oishei Children’s Hospital and Buffalo General Medical Center.